Eating Disorders - Medical Condition

 While most people feel hungry and uncomfortable when their calorie intake is low or restricted, people with anorexia suppress this discomfort and usually lose the ability to appreciate normal hunger cues.
 As they begin to starve, they may experience a feeling of euphoria, similar to how a runner or jogger gets the well-known "runner’s high."

 If the onset of anorexia occurs before puberty, a girl’s sexual development will stop and menstruation won’t begin.
 Severe anorexia leads to chronic malnutrition, which has damaging effects on the body, especially the bones, thyroid, heart, and digestive and reproductive systems.
 Anorexia can be fatal.
-Half of those who die with anorexia die of suicide, and the other half die of medical complications.
+A quarter of those who die with anorexia die of suicide.

 A person with anorexia will generally have an obsession with food, and may display behaviours such as excessive calorie counting, saving recipes, and concealing or wasting food.
 They will often claim to eat much more than they actually do.